New Georgia campaign: Capture of Bairoko

-On the northern front, Colonel Liversedge's Marines consolidated their position around Enogai after 12 July and began patrolling the local area while US Army troops occupied the blocking position.
-This was subsequently abandoned on 17 July and the soldiers returned to Triri.
+On the northern front, Liversedge's Marines consolidated their position around Enogai after 12 July and began patrolling the local area while US Army troops occupied the blocking position.
+This was subsequently abandoned on 17 July, and the soldiers returned to Triri.
 He had been reinforced by 700 Marines from the 4th Raider Battalion and made plans to capture Bairoko village, on the eastern side of Bairoko Harbor, on 20 July.
 His Army detachment was to attack the village from the southeast while his Marines converged from the northeast, a classic pincer movement.
-But the Japanese defensive positions were well designed, and had been reinforced since the initial US landing at the Rice Anchorage; as a result, neither force made any progress, and US casualties began to mount.
+But the Japanese defensive positions were well designed and had been reinforced since the initial US landing at the Rice Anchorage; as a result, neither force made any progress, and US casualties began to mount.
 Just before dawn on 22 July, Liversedge called for air strikes to cover his withdrawal.
 With a view to compensating for failures in land-based air cover following previous such requests, what followed was the heaviest aerial bombardment of the campaign so far.

 Beginning 3 August, Liversedge tried again, first establishing a battalion of the 148th Infantry Regiment at a blocking position on the Munda trail.
 Two days later he relieved these men with a combined Army/Marine force and moved the 148th to a dominant position overlooking the entire area.
 On 10 August, Liversedge picked up another US battalion and renewed the direct attack on Bairoko.
 At the same time, two regiments from the 25th Infantry Division, sent to New Georgia as reinforcements, advanced on Bairoko from Munda Point mopping up after the capture of Munda airfield.
 After two more grueling weeks, the Americans entered Bairoko unopposed on 24 August.